There are 15 species of pothos, all of which are easy-care climbing and trailing members of the Araceae family of plants.

 Other common bacterial infections affecting pothos plants that cause the leaves to develop brown spots include Pseudomonas, Xanthomonas, Phytophthora Root Rot, and Erwinia.

 Too Much Fertilizer

-Pothos is not a heavy feeder.
-Excessive pothos fertilizer will cause salt buildup, which can lead to brown spots.
+Pothos is not a heavy feeder but needs nutrients to grow properly.
+However, excessive pothos fertilizer will cause salt buildup, which can lead to brown spots.